Who are the Upper West Side Philosophers?

 Kathrin Stengel

 “Philosophy and poetry have been my two ruling intellectual passions.
 I fell in love with poetry when I first translated, in my early teens, the twentieth-century Russian poet, Sergej Jesenin; I consciously embarked on the journey of philosophical thinking when, as an adolescent, I began trying to make sense of the emotional and logical motivations underlying my own and my family members’ actions and decisions through the prism of my readings of the works of Sartre, Camus, and others.
 Much later – first, as a student of literature and philosophy and, subsequently, as a university professor – was I to understand why, at the end of the day, you may not be able to engage in one without engaging in the other: both philosophy and poetry are like the two sides of a coin – the coin being our continual attempt to make sense of and shape our lives.
 My twofold passion has bestowed intellectual direction and beauty on my life and given me strength to think and act with hope and clarity in moments of crisis.
-It is this passion, as well as a deep desire to embody and share it with others outside the established educational and institutional frameworks which inspired me to cofound Upper West Side Philosophers, Inc., with a view to creating a congenial and nourishing space and place for the pursuit of what Socrates poetically conceived of as the cultivation and perfection of your soul.”
+It is this passion, as well as a deep desire to embody and share it with others outside the established educational and institutional frameworks which inspired me to cofound Upper West Side Philosophers, Inc., with a view to creating a congenial and nourishing space and place for the pursuit of what Socrates poetically conceived of as the cultivation and perfection of our soul.”

 Michael Eskin